mltbnz/bumpy/README.md

-# bikelaneBumpCheck
+# bumpy

-This project is a port a student project to track how bumpy your bikelane is.
+This project is a port a Arduino project to track how bumpy your bikelane is.